-Figure 1 shows a block-level diagram illustrating how the functional-level, baseline, and alternative designs are integrated with a test source, test sink, and test memory for testing and evaluation.
-We will load data into the test memory before resetting the cache.
-Once we start the execution, the test source will send memory requests into the cache, and eventually the cache will send memory responses to the test sink.
+test source will send memory requests into the cache, and eventually the cache will send memory responses to the test sink.
 If the cache needs to access main memory, then the cache will send memory requests to the test memory, and eventually the test memory will send memory responses back to the cache.
-We make extensive use of the latency insensitive val/rdy micro-protocol in the cache interface.
-There are four different val/rdy channels.
+We make extensive use of the latency insensitive stream interfaces that use the val/rdy micro-protocol in the cache interface.
+There are four different stream interfaces.